Coupled Recurrent Models for Polyphonic Music Composition: Conclusion

-\textbf{Qualitative results} We asked twenty study participants to listen to a variety of audio clips, synthesized from either a real composition or from the output of one of our models: Experiment 4 in Table \ref{polyphonicresults}.
-For each clip, participants were asked to rate whether they thought the clip was written by a computer or by a human composer.
-Participants were presented with clips of varying length, from 10 frames of data (2-3 seconds; the length of the model's Markov window) to 50 frames of data (10 or more seconds).
-We expected that participant success would improve with the length of the clips, but we did not find this to be the case; indeed, even among the longest clips (around 20 seconds) participants occasionally identified an artificial clip as a human composition.
-Results are presented in Table \ref{qualitativeresults}.
+To gain insight into the quality of samples from our models, we recruited twenty study participants to listen to a variety of audio clips, each synthesized from either a real composition or from sampled output of Experiment 6 in Table \ref{polyphonicresults}.
+For each clip, participants were asked to judge whether the clip was written by a computer or by a human composer, following a procedure comparable to \cite{pearce2001towards}.
+The clips varied in length, from 10 frames of a sample \textbf{e} (2-4 seconds; the length of history conditioned on by the model) to 50 frames (10-20 seconds).
+Participants become more confident in their judgements of the longer clips, but even among the longest clips (around 20 seconds) participants often identified an artificial clip as a human composition.
+Results are presented in Table~\ref{qualitativeresults}; see Appendix E for further study details.

 { }